MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/conferencing/dial-in-conferencing.md

 ---
-title: "Plan for dial-in conferencing in Skype for Business Server 2015" ms.author: kenwith
+title: "Plan for dial-in conferencing in Skype for Business Server" ms.author: kenwith
 author: kenwith
 manager: serdars
-ms.date: 8/17/2015
 ms.audience: ITPro
 ms.topic: conceptual
 ms.prod: skype-for-business-itpro
 localization_priority: Normal
 ms.assetid: ea024a26-37b3-410e-961b-83ab85c07540
-description: "Summary: Read this topic to learn about planning for dial-in conferencing in Skype for Business Server 2015."
+description: "Summary: Read this topic to learn about planning for dial-in conferencing in Skype for Business Server."
 ---

-# Plan for dial-in conferencing in Skype for Business Server 2015
+# Plan for dial-in conferencing in Skype for Business Server

-**Summary:** Read this topic to learn about planning for dial-in conferencing in Skype for Business Server 2015.
+**Summary:** Read this topic to learn about planning for dial-in conferencing in Skype for Business Server.

 Dial-in conferencing is an optional feature of Skype for Business Server that allows meeting attendees to join the audio portion of a meeting by calling in to the meeting from a phone.
 Dial-in conferencing is a subset of audio conferencing and requires additional configuration.
 This topic describes what you need to think about before deploying dial-in conferencing for your organization.

 Some of the components required for dial-in conferencing are specific to dial-in conferencing and some are Enterprise Voice components.
 Although dial-in conferencing uses some of the same components that Enterprise Voice uses, you can deploy dial-in conferencing even if you do not deploy Enterprise Voice.
 This section describes the components that are needed for dial-in conferencing.
-For more information about planning a complete Enterprise Voice solution, see [Plan your Enterprise Voice solution in Skype for Business Server 2015](../../plan-your-deployment/enterprise-voice-solution/enterprise-voice-solution.md).
+For more information about planning a complete Enterprise Voice solution, see [Plan your Enterprise Voice solution in Skype for Business Server](../../plan-your-deployment/enterprise-voice-solution/enterprise-voice-solution.md).

 Dial-in conferencing requires that you provide connectivity to the public switched telephone network (PSTN) by deploying a Mediation Server.
 In addition to deploying a Mediation Server, you need to consider the following to allow dial-in conferencing for your organization: